Nooberieno/DnD-Homebrew/content/spells/let-him-cook.md

 You see the spark of potential in your ally's action, and you shout out an encouraging phrase that rekindles their focus and determination

-***Attack***: If the target failed an attack it can re-roll the failed die, adding your spellcasting modifier to the attack and damage roll.
+***Attack***: If the target failed an attack it can re-roll the failed die, adding your spellcasting modifier to the new roll.

-***Saving Throw***: If the target failed a saving throw it can re-roll the failed die and add your spellcasting modifier to the new roll.
+***Saving Throw***: If the target failed a saving throw it can re-roll the failed die.

-A creature may only benefit from this spell once per short rest